ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #0x01.
 Shell, permissions
 This project is about permitions in the shell
 ##0-iam_betty
-This file changes the current user to betty
+This script changes the current user to betty
+##1-who_am_i
+This script prints the current user